 An overall very healthy little hybrid dog, the Affenpoo can be susceptible to some types of health issues as he gets older.
 This is why it’s critical to schedule routine wellness visits with your vet to catch potential concerns before they become more serious.

 Male and female Affenpoos are generally about the same size and weight with no big personality differences.

-Whether you live in the big city or the quiet country, an Affenpoo could be a great addition to your household.
+Whether you live in a big city or a quiet country, an Affenpoo could be a great addition to your household.
 Sassy and spirited, this hybrid dog breed needs positive reinforcement training, early socialization, and plenty of love and affection.

 If you’re looking for a happy-go-lucky little pup, consider purchasing an Affenpoo dog today!